-- 13.4 For all employees, the formula is: - One and a half weeks' pay for each complete year of service after reaching the age of 41
+- 13.4 For all employees, the formula in line with statutory redundancy, is currently: - One and a half weeks' pay for each complete year of service after reaching the age of 41 - One week's pay for each complete year of service between the ages of 22 and 40 inclusive; and

-- One week's pay for each complete year of service between the ages of 22 and 40 inclusive; and - Half a week's pay for each complete year of service under the age of 22. - 13.5 ELAN will pay the above redundancy pay. - 13.6 A maximum of 20 years will be taken into account when calculating a statutory redundancy payment.
+- Half a week's pay for each complete year of service under the age of 22. - 13.5 ELAN will pay the above redundancy pay or greater if on TUPE protected contractual terms. - 13.6 A maximum of 20 years will be taken into account when calculating a statutory redundancy payment.
 If employees have more than 20 years' service, the earlier years are ignored. - 13.7 Statutory redundancy payments are exempt from tax and national insurance up to £30,000.
 However, care needs to be taken, if someone is retiring, to ensure that HMRC do not deem the payments to be unapproved retirement benefits, which are taxable.